henrybear327/Codeforces/readme.md

 2. Does the problem need a linear scan?
 Or just look at its left and right?
 (Round 316 Div2 problem C)

+3. Read the problem statements carefully.
+Use pen and paper to finalise thoughts before actually coding them!